bartfeenstra/backuppy/README.md

 ## About
 Backuppy backs up and restores your data using Rsync, allowing different routes to the same, or different destinations.

+The following instructions can be executed in any system Python environment, but you may want to use a [virtual environment](https://docs.python.org/3/library/venv.html).
+Alternatively, some actions can be performed using [tox](https://tox.readthedocs.io/) as well, which produces its own virtual environments in `.tox/py**`.

 ## License
 Backuppy is released under the [MIT](./LICENSE) license.